Raynos/nodeconfeu2014-talk/content.md

 We also monitor a lot of custom information for our business objects and events so that we can be notified of any anamolies.

+## Slide 5

+We don't want logging and monitoring to be enabled heavily
+  when we are working locally.

+We need a way to be able to configure how our applications work locally and in various production environments.

+This is best done with a set of JSON files.
+We allow JSON files for local environment, production environment and for the various data centers we have.

+We then overwrite configuration using a CLI so that the infrastructure can manage where we log to or what port we start on.

+We also use remote overwrites heavily, we have a service in place to be able to update configuration dynamically without restarting our applications, this allows us to do many things including debugging, A/B testing and toggling features.

+## Slide 6

+## Slide 7

+## Slide 8

+## Slide 9

+Making it easy to productionize an application is definetly one step towards building high quality services.

+The other step is getting started in the first place.
+Really we want to build a new service and get it deployed in one day.